 Pesticide handlers like you can be employed by an agricultural employer (establishment operator) or by a commercial pesticide handler employer (i.e., a custom applicator business).
 Either way, your employer is responsible for ensuring you receive protections under the WPS, including the relevant hazard communication.

 Before you begin handling pesticides or pesticide residues (handler activities), you will receive training about the risks of pesticide exposure, poisoning symptoms, first aid, and ways to protect yourself.
 The training must be provided in a manner you can understand.
 A qualified trainer must be present to answer your questions.
 This training must be provided every 12 months.
 You can request a record of your training within two years, and take it with you to other establishments.

-Agricultural employers must display pesticide safety information (usually a poster), application information (records) and safety data sheets (SDSs) at a location on the establishment that you can access easily during working hours, called the “central location.”
+Agricultural employers must display (1) safety data sheets (SDS), (2) application information (records), and (3) pesticide safety information (usually a poster) at a location on the establishment that you can access easily during working hours, called the “central location.”
 It may be posted, kept in a binder, or stored on a computer.
 You must be able to find the information without asking for permission.